ctx/ws-session/README.md

 ==========
 A session manager for virtual desktops written in bash.

->> There where some changes in the last commits,
-* you have to recreate all symlinks in your bin folder.
-* you have to update your config

 #### About

 ws-session creates for every 'virtual desktop', 'workspace' or 'tag' one session.